mkutz/Shakespeare/CONTRIBUTING.md

 As continuous integration and deployment tool, the project uses [GitHub Actions](https://github.com/features/actions).
 All pipelines can be found in [.github/workflows](.github/workflows).

+### Versioning

+Shakespeare is using [SemVer 2.0](https://semver.org/spec/v2.0.0.html) but omits the patch digit in case it is 0.

 ### Project Structure